Best for cold readers who want the approval, logging, and recovery questions first.

 Use the calendar when you can bring one real workflow, the tools involved, who owns the decision, and what needs to be decided.

-Move from useful reading to a workflow control decision.
+Move from useful reading to a named workflow decision.

 Control checklist